denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 # [fit] Ben / Gareth / Lewis

 ^
-People from different roles
+People from different roles.
-Different industries
+Different industries.
-Working together
+Working together.
+Anyone on this list from here?

 ---

 ![](assets/c1.jpg)

+^
+And we get support from people attending.
+Anyone here today been to a CNW meetup?
+Any Cardiff based meetup?

 ---